fbpx

 Equity release

-This is a way of taking value from a home and passing it on as a gift during your lifetime.
+Equity release is a way of taking value from a home and passing it on as a gift during your lifetime.
 Bear in mind that it will avoid IHT if given seven years before your death.

-This will add debt to your estate that must be paid, usually when you die, so it’s essential to work out if the tax savings are worth it.
+This will add debt to your estate that must be paid, usually when you die.
+So, it’s essential to work out if the tax savings are worth it.

 Paying the bill